 And… We see another strong bar moving upwards.
 Let’s take it in 100-pips of possible loss.
 So that’s what would have happened if you had started to sell.
-Now, look what comes next.
+Now, look at what comes next.
 Another bar appears.
 Then you get one more pretty long bar moving upwards.
 Then the pin-bar finally takes place.
 Most traders would decide to sell right away!

-Why Do You Need to Be Extremely Careful at this Point?
+Why Do You Need to Be Extremely Careful at this point?

-Many traders lose their deposits in such situations since the movement coming after that is not the movement they have expected… Now the doji moving down has occurred.
+Many traders lose their deposits in such situations since the movement coming after that is not the movement they have expected… Now the Doji moving down has occurred.
 If you had entered into a transaction using a pending order, i.e. setting a pending selling order a bit below the low point of the pin bar, then you would get increased sales.
 Well, you have entered the market.
 Will you get a profit or a loss?
 The price has gone up a bit but we all remember that according to the pin bar rules, you should put the stop-loss order above its tail.
 In this case, the price has not broken out the top (the tail).
 Now, wait.
 Here comes another neutral candlestick.
-And after that you will finally see another pin bar that have broken out our stop-loss order.
+And after that you will finally see another pin bar that has broken out our stop-loss order.

 What Would Have Happened if You Had Entered at the Previous Pin Bar?

 What would have happened if you had considered that moment a 100% chance to enter the market?
-Some traders increased the lot being sure that a strong downtrend would definitely occur.
+Some traders increased the lot being sure that a strong downtrend would occur.
 The price cannot go up all the time after all.
 So now you get another pin bar and a bullish candlestick the next day.
 The price grows by another 120 pips.
 Then another pin appears.
 Now you think that it is a 1000% guarantee that the price will go down!
 No more pin bars!
 Now you will see a strong pullback!
 Yes, now the price is supposed to collapse.
 Let’s say that you are starting to sell right now.
 The price has slightly gone down.
 If you had placed a pending order, it would have been activated now.
 Another neutral bar is coming and…

 And our stop-loss order is broken out again!
-Now you can see the doji forming.
+Now you can see the Doji forming.